yamunariver/Az104/README.md

+## You have an Azure virtual machine.

+You receive a notification that the virtual machine is going to be affected by an underlying maintenance activity on the physical infrastructure.

+You need to move the virtual machine to a different host to avoid a service interruption.

+What should you do?

+Select only one answer.

+Apply an Azure policy.

+Apply an Azure tag.

+Move the virtual machine to another Azure subscription.

+Redeploy the virtual machine.

+## Exp: You must redeploy the virtual machine, which can move the virtual machine to a different host.
+Azure will shut down the virtual machine and move the virtual machine to a new node within the Azure infrastructure.

 ## You have an Azure virtual network that contains two subnets named Subnet1 and Subnet2.
 You have a virtual machine named VM1 that is connected to Subnet1.
 VM1 runs Windows Server.

 You need to ensure that VM1 is connected directly to both subnets.